Powerlearnproject/se-day1-assignment-fanelemanyathi/README.md

 Waterfall provides stability and clear structure, while Agile allows for rapid changes and ongoing improvements.
 The right choice depends on the project’s needs and how much flexibility is required.

-Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+5. Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

+5.1.
+Software Developer
+Develops applications, programs, and systems using programming languages and frameworks.

+Maintains and updates software to ensure functionality.

+Collaborates with team members to follow best practices in software development.

+Reports progress to the project manager.

+5.2.
+Quality Assurance Engineer

+Collaborates with stakeholders to clarify software requirements.

+Creates development standards and procedures for programmers.

+Ensures software meets requirements before deployment.

+Analyzes products to identify bugs and suggest efficiency improvements.

+Develops and executes automation scripts using open-source tools.

+5.3.Project Manager

+Assembles and leads the software development team.

+Discusses project requirements with clients and developers.

+Creates project blueprints.

+Tracks and communicates project milestones.

+Delivers the completed software to clients and monitors its performanc

-Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+6. Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

+An Integrated Development Environment (IDE) is a software platform that aids in creating software applications by providing a space to write, compile, and debug code, often with tools that enhance development.
+Examples include Visual Studio Code (VSCode).

+Importance of IDEs:

+Understands programming language rules, offering intelligent features for code writing and editing.

+Formats code for readability and provides instant feedback on syntax errors.

+Suggests code completions as developers type.

+Automates repetitive coding tasks, improving productivity.

+Compiles code into a format understandable by the operating system.

+Automates unit testing before integration with other developers' code.

+Offers debugging tools to identify and fix errors in real-time.

+A Version Control System (VCS) helps manage changes to source code over time.
+An example is Git.

+Importance of VCS:

+Facilitates collaboration among multiple developers on the same codebase without conflicts.

+Tracks changes with detailed history, simplifying analysis.

+Supports branching for new features and merging changes into the main codebase.

+Allows reverting to previous versions if errors occur in new changes.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.